jolisper/Publishing/2025/02/07/Rust_Key_Concepts_(I)-Ownership_System.md

 * We can give access to values without renounce to ownership via borrowing using references.
 * And we can refactor the code to remove the ownership transfer rethinking the function call order or manually inlining code.

 Witch option we should pick?
-Well, like many interesting answers in life begins with the word: depends.
+Well, like many interesting answers in life, it begins with the word: depends.
 There is no magic rule to follow any time, because the selected option would depends on the problem you have into hands.

 As general guidance immutable and mutable references are usually the most flexible option, because allow access to a value without transferring ownership, avoiding the need for cloning or moving data.
 One typical exception are the constructors where taking ownership of the values is usually the best option if we want to keep the ownership flows simple and understandable.